Physical Medicine and Rehabilitation

 - The Association of Academic Physiatrists offers a summer research program (Rehabilitation Research for Medical Students or RREMS) where students work with a research mentor on a project that will be presented at the AAP national conference: Association of Academic Physiatrists

 - PM&R residency begins after an internship year (PGY1: either Transitional or Prelim.
 Medicine or Prelim.
-Surgery), and the residency is three years in length.
+Surgery), and the residency is three years in length (PGY2-PGY4).

 - A handful of programs offer a four-year categorical option.
 The internship year is very similar to a preliminary. medicine year, and sometimes offers one month of PM&R in that year.
 The advantages to these programs are that you don’t have to move twice, you will gain familiarity to the system, many of the built-in electives are geared towards PM&R, and you get to know many of the consultants whom you may have to call once you’re a PM&R resident.

-- Residency is usually 50% inpatient and 50% outpatient.
+- Residency is usually close to 50/50 inpatient/outpatient.
 The ACGME requires 12 months of inpatient and 12 months of outpatient.
 With the job market trend towards outpatient physiatry, many programs have increased the outpatient focus (50-70%) and are emphasizing or increasing musculoskeletal medicine training.